sammotea/accidentalCreative/src/markdown/projects/writing/covid/introductionForStrangers.md

 order: 1
 ---

-I wrote this for my Mum to help her make _informed_ choices about how to live during COVID.
+I wrote this for my Mum in 2021/2022 to help her make _informed_ choices about how to live during COVID.

 I showed my working, provided context, and let her reach her own conclusions.
 There wasn’t much of that available at the time.